una/personal-goals/happy-moments/happy-moments-16.md

 01/10/2016
 ---
 Back in the coffee shop grind.
 I spent the evening at Bennu, listening to good music (Spotify Discover is on pointe) and drinking almond milk lattes.

+01/11/2016
+---
+Today was a sick day but I got to sleep in!
+And my presentation portion got a thumbs up for G&TT which is exciting.

+01/12/2016
+---
+Posted a rant post today about respecting OSS developers.
+It's getting alot of shares and I'm glad people are reading and internalizing it.